Skip to product information

 Susan Midalia's Review

-Australian writer Josephine Rowe’s third novel, Little World, begins with the arrival of an unnamed child in a box, stranded in the Kimberly desert of Western Australia.
-The story immediately immerses us in a world of bizarre uncertainty: is the child alive or dead?
+Australian writer Josephine Rowe’s most recent novel, Little World, begins with the arrival of an unnamed child in a box in the West Australian Kimberley desert.
+The story immediately locates us in a world of bizarre uncertainty.
+Is the child alive or dead?
 Has she had sainthood bestowed upon her?
 How does she observe the people around her without them knowing that she’s there?
-As the omniscient narrator puts it, with a tersely enigmatic air: “To speak of consciousness: complicated.”
-But the mysteries at the heart of this evocative novel are not treated as abstract, metaphysical matters; rather, they are used to subtly explore crucial ethical issues in the real world: the destructive effects of colonialism, the violence perpetrated against women, and the hypocrisy of institutionalised religion.
+The novel uses these mysteries to explore crucial ethical issues: the destructive effects of colonialism, the violence perpetrated against women, and the hypocrisy of institutionalised religion.
+Structured in three parts and moving in time and space—from the 1950s to the present day and across several continents—Little World is also a tribute to the power of nature.
+It asks us to consider whether meaning is to be found in the physical environment instead of in worshipping God.